 - This works in closets, drawers, and cars.
 See #2 (life is smelly).

 As an Amazon associate, I can earn from qualifying purchases.
-You can read our full disclosure policy.
+There could be affiliate links within this article.

 Before You Get Started with this Quick Gnome Craft